WordPress Security: Important Things To Know

 The damage done by most commercial hacks is minimal if you have a backup of your website, but it can cause downtime and cost money to have a developer restore your website.
 Most websites don’t have anything of value, however if you have an e-commerce website or a website that collects sensitive information of any kind, you need to be even more cautious and take your website security very seriously.

-What Can You Do To Protect Your Website?
+What Can You Do To Make Your Website More Secure?

 We have recently become aware of a product called Sitelock, offered via GoDaddy.
 This software scans your website for malware, vulnerabilities and suspicious activity.